Trpejca

 Trpejca (Трпејца [tr̩ˈpɛjt͡sa]) is a village at the foot of the Galičica Mountain and along the shore of the Lake Ohrid in North Macedonia.
-Traditionally a fishing village, it has recently become an upscale vacation spot relying heavily on the tourism during the summer months.
+Traditionally a fishing village, it has recently become an upscale vacation spot relying heavily on tourism during the summer months.
 Trpejca is home to around 303 inhabitants and has just one school, two shops, and a church recently built on the exact location of an older one.
 It is known as the Macedonian Saint-Tropez among locals due to its recent tourist influx.

 Etymology

 The name Trpejca (Trpezica) derives from the Greek Trapezitsa (Τραπεζίτσα) which means "table" because of the table like position of the village on the hill.

 History

 Pre-Modern

 Local stories tell a tale of the village being named after a woman who was the wife of a man called Trpe, in turn they called her Trpejca.
 Locals will date the village at various years of age but the common theory is that it began to be settled in the late 16th century.
 During this time it was involved in and relied heavily on fishing and trading its resources with Ohrid and surrounding Villages.